JedBurke/Lemony/README.md

 > rename.py "path/to/files" --profile _2s
 ```

-You may also store a separate profile.json file in "~/org.rename\_data" / "%HOMEPATH%\org.rename\_data".
-The values from the local file will overwrite those of the main one.
+You may also store a separate profile.json file in "~/.lemony" / "%HOMEPATH%\.lemony".
+The values from the local file will override those of the main one.

 #### Need to know more?

-At this point in time, the script itself is your best friend in knowing how to use it.
+At this point in time, the script itself is better friend in knowing how to use it.

 ```
 > rename.py --help